masenmatthews/Rails_ILoveLayovers/README.md

     2. Open the terminal and navigate to the project directory
     3. Run $ bundle or $ bundle install in the terminal
     4. Run $ rails db:create and $ rails db:migrate to establish database functionality
+    5. Add code for the Stripe API:
+        * In config/initializers, add a file called stripe.rb
+        * Add the following line of code to stripe.rb
+          * Rails.configuration.stripe = {
+            :publishable_key => ENV['PUBLISHABLE KEY GOES HERE
+          '],
+            :secret_key => ENV['SECRET KEY GOES HERE
+          ']
+          }

+          Stripe.api_key = Rails.configuration.stripe[:secret_key]

+        * Navigate to the website for Stripe, sign in, and go to 'Developers' on the lefthand sidebar, and go to the 'API keys' section of the website.
+If you do not have API keys or an account, you will need to make one and request access to the API.
+        * Replace the 'publishable_key' and 'secret_key' sections of the above code snippet with your own keys and save the file.
-    5. Run $ rails server
+    6. Run $ rails server
-    6. Navigate to localhost:3000 in Google Chrome or desired browser to view the site
+    7. Navigate to localhost:3000 in Google Chrome or desired browser to view the site

 ## Future expansion